 Economics and finance are closely related disciplines, reflecting the great degree of integration that exists between the economy and the financial system.
-The Economic-Finance major at Bentley is a unique, blended degree that provides a strong foundation in both economics and finance.
+The Economics-Finance major at Bentley is a unique, blended major that provides a strong foundation in both economics and finance.

-The major is designed to prepare well-rounded students with in-depth knowledge and practical skills for a variety of careers, including: commercial credit analysts, financial consultants, financial analysts, floor traders, investment analysts, investment bankers, securities lending associates or venture capital analysts.
+The major is designed to prepare well-rounded students with an in-depth knowledge and practical skills for a variety of careers, including commercial credit analysts, financial consultants, financial analysts, floor traders, investment analysts, investment bankers, securities lending associates or venture capital analysts.